 How to measure quality assurance with internal scoring

 An easy way to measure quality is by setting up a scoring system.
 Giving each criterion a score and weight will make understanding of your agents’ performance more precise.
 This also makes it easier to pinpoint areas that require extra coaching.

 💡 For example: Spelling/Grammar can be allocated 10 points out of the 50 points that make up your Empathy/Tone category.

-How to measure your QA’s impact with metrics
+How to measure your quality assurance impact with metrics

 Now you have your internal scoring system.
 Next, you will want to measure the impact of your QA program using a performance metrics scorecard.
 This will give you an overview of how QA is affecting your team’s performance and your customer satisfaction.

 To get the full picture of your checklist’s success, focus on measuring the following metrics:

 - Customer Satisfaction Score (CSAT): Gives a value (usually as a percentage) to show how satisfied your customer was with your solution.

 - Net Promoter Score (NPS): Provides an answer (between 0-10) to the question: ‘How likely is it that you would recommend our company/product/service to a friend or colleague?’